danieltnaves/filtering-matches/README.md

 This project was made with the following technologies:

-Back-end: Spring Boot, Spring MVC and Spring Data.
+Back-end: Spring Boot, Spring MVC and Spring Data

 Front-end: React